Coronado Unified School District

-Coronado Unified School District (CUSD) is the public school district for the city of Coronado in San Diego County, California.
-It includes one high schools, one middle school, and two elementary schools as well as several specialized and unconventional schools.
+Coronado Unified School District (CUSD) is a public school district based in Coronado in San Diego County, California.
+It includes one high school, one middle school, and two elementary schools as well as several specialized and unconventional schools.
 It is governed by a five-member elected board.

 CUSD includes Coronado High School, Coronado Middle School, Silver Strand Elementary, and Village Elementary.
 Coronado School of the Arts, a nationally recognized public school-within-a-school (conservatory), resides on the high school campus.
 Crown Preschool, a fee-based school, operates as an inclusion model for some of our special needs children.

 The CUSD boundaries include almost all of the City of Coronado and small sections of the city limits of San Diego.
 There are approximately 4500 students of K-12 age living in Coronado; 3100 currently attend the Coronado public schools.
 There are several preschools, some home schools, and two private Christian schools.
 The boundary includes Naval Amphibious Base Coronado and Naval Air Station North Island.